petrockblog/ControlBlockService/README.md

 ## Uninstalling the service and/or the binary

-You can uninstall the daemon with this command:
+You can uninstall the daemon from within the folder `build` with this command:
 ```bash
 sudo make uninstallservice
 ```